HumanSignal/label-studio/docs/source/guide/setup_project.md

 type: guide
 order: 400
 meta_title: Project Setup
-meta_description: Label Studio Documentation for setting up data labeling and annotation projects in Label Studio for machine learning and data science projects.
+meta_description: Set up data labeling and annotation projects in Label Studio to produce high-quality data for your machine learning and data science projects.
 ---

 All labeling activities in Label Studio occur in the context of a project.